-Any development serving more than 10 houses should be designed to adoptable standards and offered for adoption.
+Any development serving more than 10 houses should be designed to adoptable standards and may be offered for adoption however may be declined if there is no wider public benefit.
 The highway authority will not normally adopt developments of 10 dwellings or less of any type.